 Truthout highlights the support from their community as vital for strengthening Truthout’s role in providing information that the public needs.
 This helps to create and maintain a functioning and vibrant democracy.

 Donorbox is a powerful fundraising software that is very simple and fast to set up.
 You can start fundraising for your nonprofit news organization with a fast, optimized donation payment system in 15 minutes.
-Over 16,000 organizations from 25 countries use the Donorbox fundraising software.
+Over 30,000 organizations from 25 countries use the Donorbox fundraising software.
 Donorbox specifically encourages recurring donations.
-Organizations can seamlessly embed a custom form to their website or use a popup widget.
+Organizations can seamlessly embed a custom form to their website or use a pop-up widget.

-Donorbox is free if you get less than $1k in donations in a month.
-There are no set up costs.
-If you reach $1k in a month, Donorbox charges a small platform fee of 1.5% for the month’s donations.
+Donorbox is free to start.
+Donorbox charges a small platform fee of 1.5% for the month’s donations.
+Our fees are the lowest in the market, and we charge no setup fee.
 Other donation platforms charge 2-5% or more.
 This makes Donorbox ideal for nonprofit news organizations.

 The checkout process with Donorbox is simple and effective.
 Donorbox also offers plug-and-play plugins for WordPress, Wix, Weebly, and Squarespace.
 Donorbox offers a number of other features that can help you revolutionize your fundraising.